When to seek emergency care

 Be prepared to help the medical staff understand what's happening with your baby.
 Expect questions about:

 - Your baby's symptoms.
 What prompted you to seek medical attention for your baby?
 What are your specific concerns?

 - Your baby's medical history.
 Does your baby have any known allergies?
 Are your baby's immunizations current?
 Does your baby have any chronic conditions?
 Be prepared to share details about your pregnancy and the baby's birth.

 - Changes in your baby's feeding and bowel movements.
 Have you noticed changes in your baby's eating or drinking patterns, in the number of wet diapers, or in the number, volume or consistency of bowel movements?

 - Changes in your baby's temperature.
-Does your baby have a fever?
 What's your baby's temperature?
-How did you take your baby's temperature?
-At what time did you take your baby's temperature?
+How did you take it and at what time?

 See more In-depth